NoMansion/Public-sentiment-from-tweets-and-stock-prices/README.md

 Create a program that would analyze tweets for sentimenet values to make predictions about stock prices.
 It would also check if general public sentiment is a good indicator of how the market is doing.

 ## How it works: ##
-- Reads data from S&P 500 pandas database.
+- Reads data from S&P 500 pandas dataframe.
 - Analyzes tweets for a sentiment value.
 - Plots these values in chronological order from the tweets.
 - Plots the S&P 500 values.